The Floured Table

 INSTRUCTIONS

-• Place tart pan on baking sheet.
-Bake for 10-12 minutes.
-Set aside to cool.
+• Bake for 10-12 minutes.
+Set aside to cool completely.

-• In a small bowl, mix 19 grams (1 Tablespoon) dulce de leche with 2–3 teaspoons (10-15 mL) of the cream until smooth and pourable.
-Set aside.
+• In a small bowl, mix 1 tablespoon of dulce de leche with 2-3 teaspoons of cream until smooth and pourable.
+Set aside for drizzling.

 • Peel bananas.
 Slice 3 of the bananas in ½ inch (13 mm) thick circles and place on top of dulce de leche layer.